FREE Printable Books for Young Kids to Develop Reading Skills

 Teaching Complex Phonics Skills to Decoding Readers

 Decoding text is the process of translating written letters and words into sounds.
 During the decoding stage, they learn the final rules of decoding text.
 They already know the sounds of most common letters and how to sound out simple words.
 However, they are still learning more complex phonics skills, increasing their word knowledge, and familiarizing themselves with multisyllabic words.
-To help them meet these milestones, parents and teachers can use the Intermediate and Advanced Phonics series published by Progressive Phonics.

-Begin the Decoding Stage With Intermediate Phonics
+Begin the Decoding Stage with Intermediate Phonics

-The Intermediate Phonics Series consists of 15 books that teach a variety of phonics rules.
+The Intermediate Phonics Series consists of 15 free printable books for kids that each teach a variety of phonics rules.
 This series builds on material taught in the Alphabetti and Beginner Phonics series in two ways.
 First, it introduces new material.
 Second, it teaches the new material in a more complex way.
-In the Alphabetti series, the focus is on single letters.
-The Beginner Phonics series moves from single letters to letter pairs by focusing on short vowel word families.
-The Intermediate Phonics series goes much further.

 The Intermediate Phonics Series

-Nine of these books focus on letter pairs with one sound, like “sh,” “sp,” “tr,” “zz,” “ai,” and “ie”.
-The six other books focus on long vowel sounds, the difference between vowels and consonants, rules about the silent “e,” and how the sound of vowels can change when next to an “r” or “l.”
-By teaching children in this way, you help them develop critical thinking skills that go far beyond reading.
-Learning how to build from simple to complex material helps students in science, math, social studies, and just about every other subject they’ll study.
+Nine of these free printable story books focus on letter pairs with one sound, like “sh,” “sp,” “tr,” “zz,” “ai,” and “ie.” The six other books focus on long vowel sounds, the difference between vowels and consonants, rules about the silent “e,” and how the sound of vowels can change when next to an “r” or “l.”

 The intermediate phonics books teach kids about letter blends